 Acumen HPI software parameters can be displayed in Swan-Ganz module (Invasive) monitoring mode with a connected pressure cable and Acumen IQ sensor.
-With an Acumen IQ sensor, an additional four parameters can be displayed: stroke volume variation (SVV), dynamic arterial elastance (Eadyn), systolic slope (dP/dt), and Acumen Hypotension Prediction Index (HPI).
-These four parameters appear as a dashboard at the bottom of the main monitoring view as the four cockpit parameters.
-These parameters are only available on an Acumen IQ dashboard and are not configurable as key parameters.
+With an Acumen IQ sensor, an additional five parameters can be displayed: stroke volume variation (SVV), dynamic arterial elastance (Eadyn), systolic slope (dP/dt), pulse pressure variation (PPV), and Acumen Hypotension Prediction Index (HPI).
+These five parameters are labeled as "Acumen IQ" parameters and can be configured on any monitor screen.
 The HPI parameter smart alerts and smart trends feature is not available while in Invasive monitoring mode.
 For more information, see Multiple Technology Monitoring - Acumen Hypotension Prediction Index Software on page 176.